uabrc/uabrc.github.io/docs/data_management/lts/index.md

 <!-- markdownlint-disable MD046 -->
 !!! danger

-    Never give access and secret keys for individual or lab allocations to anyone!
-Bad actors who are given keys to allocations which own important buckets can change access permissions and delete any and all data!
+    Never give access and secret keys for individual or shared allocations to anyone!
+Treat them as usename and password, respectively.

     If you need to give elevated permissions to other users to view, upload, download, delete, etc. any data from a bucket, those permissions can be changed via [bucket policies](iam_and_policies.md) without giving out keys.
 Please [contact Research Computing](../../index.md#how-to-contact-us) for help setting up and applying policies if you need it
 <!-- markdownlint-enable MD046 -->